TheBoneJarmer/arqanore-templates/README.md

-# arqanore-templates
+# Arqanore Templates
-The project templates I use for debugging arqanore
+This repo contains project templates I use for debugging Arqanore, JArqanore or Arqanite.
+Feel free to use them for your own projects or for learning purposes.